GMAT Scores for Top Business Schools

 Balancing Your GMAT Score With Other Factors

-Whatever your background, impressive test scores can only help when you’re applying to highly sought after and top-ranked business schools.
+Whatever your background, impressive test scores can only help when you’re applying to highly sought-after and top-ranked business schools.
 However, there are numerous factors that MBA admissions committees weigh when deciding who makes the cut.
 In other words, MBA applicants are evaluated holistically, both in terms of each candidate’s overall profile and the class profile as a whole.
 Furthermore, business schools generally seek to create a dynamic environment that reflects the real world, bringing together students with diverse backgrounds, perspectives, and experiences.

 The only explanation is that those students were exceptional enough in other areas to impress admissions.
 Perhaps they had noteworthy careers, advanced degrees, or certifications such as CPA/CA/CFA.
 Perhaps they came from underrepresented backgrounds or industries and had glowing recommendations and polished personal essays.
 All of these factors come into play when admissions committees are putting together incoming classes.